pokt-network/poktroll/docusaurus/docs/protocol/upgrades/upgrade_procedure.md

 #### Full example

 As we are testing an upgrade, we need to have a network that first runs on the old version.
-So it is a good idea to have a LocalNet running using a binary from the [previous release you with to upgrade **FROM**](https://github.com/pokt-network/poktroll/releases).
+So it is a good idea to have a LocalNet running using a binary from the [previous release you wish to upgrade **FROM**](https://github.com/pokt-network/poktroll/releases).
 We also want to provision the network using this version, which requires us to pull the specific git tag.

 1. Make a note of the version you want to test an upgrade **FROM**.
 This will be the **OLD** version.
 For example, let's imagine we're upgrading from `v0.0.9`.
 2. Pull a new `poktroll` repo (will be used as an "old" version):